-The Carson Newman University jazz band begins their trip at 3 a.m.
+The Carson-Newman University jazz band began its trip at 3 a.m.
 Friday by heading to Atlanta.
 From there, they'll continue on to Oahu, where they will spend eight days to mark 75 years since Japanese forces attacked Pearl Harbor.

 Their show is a mix of hits from that era to celebrate history.

 These students have been honoring vets through their work this fall, including showcasing World War II veterans during a halftime show.

 “It's been great to get their experiences and learn through what they've seen,” said junior Emily Carr.

 In addition to sun and surf, they're excited to experience history in person.

 "We'll be performing a concert at Pearl Harbor and then going out on a Navy launch to visit the Arizona Memorial where we will lay a wreath and that'll be the most sobering part of the trip,” said CNU Band Director Pat Bivens.